carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Overview:
 """""""""

-The '``llvm.exp.*``' intrinsics perform the exp function.
+The '``llvm.exp.*``' intrinsics compute the base-e exponential of the specified value.

 Arguments:
 """"""""""

 The argument and return value are floating point numbers of the same type.

 Semantics:
 """"""""""